twaslowski/grammr/README.md

   - an optional `ancestor` (a reference to another `Token` in the phrase that it relates to).

 - `Phrase` refers to a collection of `Tokens` that form a sentence.

-- `Translation` is a `Phrase` that is a translation of another `Phrase`.
+- A `SemanticTranslation` is a `Phrase` that is a translation of another `Phrase`.
+The _meaning_ of the original phrase is preserved as well as possible in the translation.
 It consists of a `source_phrase` and a `target_phrase`.

-- A `Literal Translation` is a direct, literal translation of a word.
-It can be combined with a `Token` to enhance understanding of how a `Phrase` in the source language is constructed.
+- A `LiteralTranslation` is a direct, literal translation of a word.
+This can help users better understand how phrases are constructed.
+It consists of the `source phrase` and a collection of `translated tokens`, which are a key-value pair of tokens from the source phrase and their directly translated counterparts.
+For example, "Ich bin ein Student" would contain four translated
-It consists of:
-  -
+tokens: `(Ich, I)`, `(bin, am)`, `(ein, a)`, `(Student, student)`.